San Francisco security guard will not be charged in fatal shooting of suspected Walgreens shoplifter | News Channel 3-12

 San Francisco security guard will not be charged in fatal shooting of suspected Walgreens shoplifter

-(CNN) — Prosecutors will not press charges against a security guard who shot and killed Banko Brown, who was suspected of shoplifting at a Walgreens in downtown San Francisco last month, the district attorney’s office announced Monday.
+(CNN) — The security guard who shot and killed a suspected shoplifter at a Walgreens in downtown San Francisco last month will not face criminal charges, the district attorney’s office announced Monday, saying the shooter acted in self-defense.

-Surveillance video and other materials regarding Brown’s death were released Monday following an investigation by the district attorney’s office due to the “extraordinary public interest” in the case, the San Francisco DA’s office said in a statement.

-“Based on the criminal investigation, review of evidence, and evaluation of the case, we have determined that there is insufficient evidence to support the filing of criminal charges against the suspect in the Banko Brown death investigation,” the statement said.

-In his videotaped interview with police, Anthony described what happened after Brown started to leave.

-“She turned back around and advanced toward me,” he said, using incorrect pronouns in reference to Brown.
+The district attorney’s office under Brooke Jenkins released surveillance video and a written report Monday regarding Michael Anthony’s fatal shooting of Banko Brown on April 27.

+According to the report, the guard said Brown had repeatedly threatened to stab him prior to the shooting.
+Police did not find a knife in Brown’s possession, the report states, but prosecutors still determined his fear was reasonable.

-The killing and lack of charges has led to protests in San Francisco connected to broader debates over crime, poverty and homelessness in the Northern California city.
+The killing and lack of charges has led to protests in San Francisco connected to broader debates over crime, poverty, homelessness and criminal justice in the Northern California city.

 San Francisco has seen a marked exodus of middle class residents since the Covid-19 pandemic, and a series of brazen property crimes and rampant public drug use has created a sense of disorder, as CNN explored in the recent special, “What happened to San Francisco?”